 6.1 Was notice provided to the individual before collection of the information?
-If yes, please provide a copy of the notice as an appendix.
-(A notice may include a posted privacy policy, a Privacy Act notice on forms, or a system of records notice published in the Federal Register.)
+If yes, please provide a copy of the notice as an Appendix-A 6.1 on the last page of the document.
+Also provide notice given to individuals by the source system (A notice may include a posted privacy policy, a Privacy Act notice on forms, or a system of records notice published in the Federal Register.)
 If notice was not provided, why not?

-This question is directed at the notice provided before collection of the information.
+These questions are related to privacy control TR-1, Privacy Notice, and TR-2, System of Records Notices and Privacy Act Statements, and TR-3, Dissemination of Privacy Program Information.
+6.1a This question is directed at the notice provided before collection of the information.
 This refers to whether the person is aware that his or her information is going to be collected.
-A notice may include a posted privacy policy, a Privacy Act statement on forms, or a SORN published in the Federal Register.
+A notice may include a posted privacy policy, a Privacy Act statement on forms, or a SORN published in the Federal Register, Notice of Privacy Practice provided to individuals for VHA systems.
 If notice was provided in the Federal Register, provide the citation.